Turkey Taco Skillet

 - ½ large white or yellow onion, diced

 - 1 avocado

 Optional toppings: lettuce, black olives, salsa, cheese, sour cream, fresh cilantro, guacamole, and/or avocado slices.

-- Heat your cooking fat of choice (I use EVOO) in a nonstick pan.
+- Heat the oil in a nonstick pan.
 Add diced potatoes, peppers, and onion.
 Sauté on medium high heat, stirring occasionally until sides of potatoes have browned.
 This can take 5 to 10 minutes depending on your stove and the size of your potatoes.
 Once potatoes have some good browning reduce heat to medium, cover, and let cook for another 2 to 3 minutes until tender.

 - While potatoes are cooking combine Pico de Gallo ingredients into a small bowl and stir.
 Add lime juice and salt a little at a time.
 Taste and add more until you get it how you like it.
 Set aside.